alawryaguila/multi-view-AE/docs/source/documentation/user_guide.rst

 User Guide
 ===========

-User guide for initialising and running models from the ``multiAE`` library.
+User guide for initialising and running models from the ``multiviewAE`` library.

 Initialise model
 ----------